-Once you’ve enabled the Multiple Edit Profile module from the Profile Builder > Modules screen, head over to Profile Builder > Edit-profile Form to add a new form and choose which fields users can view and / or modify from the front-end.
+Once you’ve enabled the Multiple Edit Profile add-on from the Profile Builder → Add-ons screen, head over to Profile Builder → Edit-profile Forms to add a new form and choose which fields users can view and/or modify from the front-end.

 After publishing, you’ll see a form shortcode that can be used to add the edit profile form to any page you’d like.
-You can use to show only certain fields / information under the user profile, as well as control which fields they can modify and which remain unchanged.
+You can use to show only certain fields/information under the user profile, as well as control which fields the users can modify and which remain unchanged.

 Drag and drop to reorder User Profile Fields

 One of the neat features on offer with Profile Builder Pro is that you can simply drag and drop form fields into place to reorder them.
 This lets you change the default order of how form fields appear on the front-end.